 In this post we will be traveling to Thailand to enjoy the exotic tastes of Thai cooking.
-Due to Covid-19 and possible loss of income, many of us don’t feel comfortable going out to our favorite restaurants or can’t afford it.
+Going out to eat can get expensive, but that doesn’t mean you can’t enjoy exotic cuisine.
 Therefore we are showing you how to embark on a Thai cooking adventure at home.
 My husband and I absolutely love Asian appetizers.
 We try to create appetizer dinners once a week as part of a date night.
 For starters try Satay shrimp and some corn cakes.
 Our main menu includes favorites such as Green Mango Salad and Green Fish Curry with coconut rice.
 Then have some fried bananas for dessert.

 I have included links to some of the harder to find ingredients that can be purchased from Amazon.
 These are sponsored links.